chrisguest75/docker_examples/55_multiarch/README.md

 📝 TODO:

+* ARM not running on nixos
 * buildx builders
-* arm not running on nixos
 * build multi image manifest is not working on default install
-* push image to ecr

 ## Supported architectures